sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 #### Global Auto-Type

 KeePassXC's _Global_ Auto-Type feature allows us to create a global (i.e. operating-system wide) keyboard shortcut to Auto-Type information from a KeePassXC entry.

-For example, let's say we set our Global Auto-Type shortcut to `Control + Option + v` (which we can do in Settings > General > Auto-Type).
+For this example, let's say we want to set our Global Auto-Type shortcut to `Control + Option + v`.
+To do this, we'll go to KeePassXC menu, then click Preferences.
+We'll be taken to the "General" settings menu.
+Next, click the "Auto-Type" tab (located in the center of the window to the right of "Basic Settings").
+Finally, left-click inside the text box to the right of the text that says "Global Auto-Type shortcut".
+You may not see a cursor appear-- that's OK.
+Just hit your key combination-- in our example that's `Control + Option + v`.

+If you do all that successfully you'll be looking at a screen like the one below.

 ![Set global Auto-Type shortcut](/img/keepassxc/global-auto-type.png)

+Awesome-- now let's use our Global Auto-Type shortcut.

+Now that we've set this shortcut here's the workflow to perform the Auto-Type:

+With our KeePassXC database open and **unlocked**, place your cursor in the username field of a browser form.
+Then hit the Global Auto-Type shortcut (which, if you followed our example, is `Control + Option + v`).
+KeePassXC should then find the right entry based on its title and URL and fill it in for you.

+Note #1: For Reddit in particular, I've found that using [https://www.reddit.com/login](https://www.reddit.com/login), as opposed to https://reddit.com, works better for _Global_ Auto-Type.

-Now, when we have our cursor in a login screen in our browser, we can do the shortcut and, if KeePassXC is open and our database is unlocked, our credentials will be filled in automatically.
-If your database is locked, KeePassXC should prompt you to unlock your database, though as of version 2.2.1 I've found this workflow [a bit buggy](https://github.com/keepassxreboot/keepassxc/issues/1023).
+Note #2: There's a bug here as of version 2.2.1: If your database is locked, KeePassXC _should_ prompt you to unlock your database, but as of version 2.2.1 I've found this workflow [a bit buggy](https://github.com/keepassxreboot/keepassxc/issues/1023).
+So be sure to have your database _unlocked_ before doing a Global Auto-Type.

 <!-- With the shortcut set (and it doesn't have to be `Control + Option + v` of course), whenever our KeePassXC database is unlocked we can use the shortcut to Auto-Type our usernames and passwords, much like the normal Auto-Type functionality described above. -->